salmanmdarefin/salmanmdarefin/README.md

 # Hi there 👋, I am Md.
 Salman Arefin.
 ## Student

 I am a self-motivated individual that is enthusiastic about software quality assurance.
 I am well-versed in industry QA procedures as well as the Software Development Life Cycle (SDLC).
-I a fresh graduate.
+I am a fresh graduate.
 My areas of experience include the creation of test plans and test cases as well as bug reporting.

 Skills: SQA Process, SDLC, STLC, Agile, Bug Tracking, Test Case Writing, SRS writing, Project Management, Jira.